More than 20 tourists die trapped in Pakistani blizzard

 For days, Pakistani social media had been showing photos and videos of people playing in the snow around Murree, a picturesque tourist town built by the British in the 19th century as a sanatorium for their colonial troops.

-The office of the chief minister of Punjab province said the surroundings had been declared a “disaster area” and urged people to stay away from the region.
+The office of the chief minister of Punjab province said the surroundings were declared a “disaster area” and urged people to stay away from the region.

+Pakistani Prime Minister Imran Khan said he was shocked by the tragedy.

+“THE unprecedented snowfall and the race of people proceeding without checking the weather conditions they caught the district administrator unprepared,” he tweeted.